 - Place the meatballs on a baking sheet lined with parchment paper.
 Make sure to space them out so they aren’t touching.

-We garnished with hemp seeds for a nutty topping that looks similar to parmesan!
-Super tasty and delicious!.
+Tip – Garnished with hemp seeds for a nutty topping that looks similar to parmesan!
+Super tasty and it adds a boost of omega 3’s.

 - Total Time: 40 minutes